Sree-Harsha-PS/GTM4Health-Product/README.md

          cd ../server
          npm start

-The server will start running on http://localhost:3001.
+The server will start running on http://localhost:3000.

 ## Usage
    Access the application:

-Open your web browser and navigate to http://localhost:3001 to access GTM4Health.
+Open your web browser and navigate to http://localhost:3000 to access GTM4Health.

 ## Contributers
-   Reach out to above contributers for any reference or to fix any bugs and references of code made.
+   Reach out to above contributers for any reference or to fix any bugs and references of codebase.

 ## How to Contribute